merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 permalink: /tutorials/fmt-mag-metabolism/
 ---

-This is a **mini-tutorial for the metabolism suite of programs** in anvi'o.
+This is a **tutorial for the metabolism suite of programs** in anvi'o.
 First, we will learn how to estimate metabolism for a single bacterial isolate, starting from its genome sequence and ending with a file of metabolic module completeness scores.
 Afterwards, we'll be applying this to a larger, real-world dataset of metagenome-assembled genomes from [our recent FMT study](https://doi.org/10.1101/2021.03.02.433653), to learn how to estimate metabolism in a more high-throughput manner as well as how to compute enrichment scores for metabolic modules.

 {:.notice}
 This tutorial is tailored for anvi'o `v8` but will probably work for later versions as well (perhaps with minor command modifications).
 You can learn the version of your installation by running `anvi-interactive -v` in your terminal.